 Or put another way, they don’t do business with companies that mistreat their teaching staff.
 Maintaining contacts with good companies and overseeing them i.e. quality control, is how they survive.
 Make no mistake these guys do this stuff for a living.
 That’s how they ‘re able to throw in perks like finding teachers jobs, picking them up at the airport, and offering orientation and support throughout their contract.
 In general, these services are included in the majority of TESOL certification agencies.

 The Limits of Placement Programs

-Still with the teaching qualifications you get through their programs combined with the fact that these jobs aren’t advertised on sites or in the paper, gives you a distinct advantage over those who compared to you are under-qualified and simply don’t know about the job opening.
+Still with the teaching qualifications you get through their programs combined with the fact that these jobs aren’t advertised on sites or in the paper, gives you a distinct advantage over those who compared to you are under-qualified because they don't have TEFL certification and simply don’t know about the job opening as they don't have access to their data base of jobs.
 So basically, by using a placement program to do the grunt work for you, you’ll be leveraging their contacts and experience to bust into the ESL field and get hired.

 Placement Companies Shine When Time is Short

 Using ESL placement agencies is especially useful when finding a job quickly is a concern.
 Because their client lists are long, they can get you through their course and into a job in about the same time it takes to find a job on your own.
 This comes in handy in spring when competition for placement heats up.

 For the first time teacher who believes he or she might need a little hand holding on their first foray into teaching in Japan or want more of a sure thing, a combined TEFL certificate along with their placement programs can help wring the risk out of making the big jump.

 After all teaching overseas is supposed to be a fun adventure and not an object of regret.
 One company that does a good job at this is Mytefl Courses.

 Return to TEFL Courses FAQ Page From TEOSL Jobs